bluebanquise/bluebanquise/resources/documentation/install_first_management.rst

 Install first management
 ========================

-First step to deploy **BlueBanquise** is to install first management node manually.
+First step is to install first management node manually.

 We will then learn how to use Ansible, and then only focus on the stack itself.

 Install operating system
 ========================

-Install Centos 7.6 using parameters you need.
+Install Centos 7 or 8 using parameters you need.

 The following parameters are recommended: